-- 5.2 There are no development opportunity sites within the conservation area.
-Most former commercial sites have now been redeveloped for residential use so there is little scope for further development of that nature. - 5.3 The Conservation area would benefit significantly from: - Planting of trees, hedges and shrub planting to front gardens, especially around the perimeter of parking forecourts. - Sensitive restoration of lost architectural detailing - Removal of paint from historic brickwork - Use of more historically correct paint shades for stucco - Reinstatement of historically authentic boundary treatments
+- 5.3 The Conservation area would benefit significantly from: - 1.
+Planting of trees, hedges and shrub planting to front gardens, especially around the perimeter of parking forecourts. - 2.
+Sensitive restoration of lost architectural materials and detailing - 3.
+Removal of paint from historic brickwork - 4.
+Removal / improvement to extensions and dormers which are out of character - 5.
+Use of more authentic paint shades for stucco (buff and sandstone shades) - 6.
+Reinstatement of authentic boundary railing treatments